RLAlab/rlalab.github.io/content/authors/Celine Caraffa/_index.md

   - PhD Students
 ---

 Hi!
-My name is Celine.
-I’m a PhD student working on engineering _Yarrowia lipolytica_ for purple pigment production.
+I'm Céline and I'm a PhD student in the RLA lab after joining from my Biochemistry BSc at Imperial College.
+My research focuses primarily on engineering yeast to produce dyes and pigments.
+I am also regularly involved in the European deeptech VC ecosystem.
 In my free time, I enjoy learning languages and like to consider myself a polyglot!
 My dream is to speak 10 someday.